lucasconstantino/apollo-progressive-fragment-matcher/README.md

 </details>

 > Due to a limitation on ApolloClient's customizing capabilities, both strategies require you append a link created from the fragment matcher instance.

+## Warning :warning:

+Although [well tested](https://codecov.io/github/lucasconstantino/node-contrib-boilerplate), this project is in an **experimental stage**.

+### About persisted queries

+I have not yet stressed it out on complicating circustances such as _persistend queries_.
+I've marked the `extension` strategy as supporting _persisted queries_ due to the nature of this operation - it relies on no query transformation, therefore _should_ be compatible with persisted queries, but no test prove this concept yet.